Bihud, South Khorasan

-Bihud (بيهود) (Note: Also romanized as Bīhūd) is a village in, and the capital of, Pishkuh Rural District of the Central District of Qaen County, South Khorasan province, Iran.
+Bihud (بيهود) (Note: Also romanized as Bīhūd) is a village in, and the capital of, Pishkuh Rural District in the Central District of Qaen County, South Khorasan province, Iran.

 Etymology

 In Dehkhoda lexicon "bihud" means something that is yellowed or parched because of exposure to heat or fire.
 In Borhan lexicon, it means something that is near to fire and its color became yellowish.
 In Rashidi lexicon, it refers to a cloth or something that is in burning point because of fire adjacency.
 Some lexicographers believe that "bihud" means a charred white wood, which is half-white and half-black.
 This trait is visible, when the area is observed from a height, in the mountain ranges surrounding the village, which resembles this supposition.
 If we split it to "bi" and "hud/t" it refers to a place where fish could not survive for long time in its water.

 History

 Bihud is a historical village with more than 2500 years of antiquity.
 There is no authentic document suggesting the exact ancientness of the village, but with respect to the historical places, cemeteries and the recently discovered buried stuffs it can be concluded that its antiquity goes back to pre-Islam period.
 These evidence shows that the village had been habituated before Islam and its people had been Zoroastrian.
 There are some historical citadels in the area such as Khoad, Mohalle rezvan, Alishah Bozbishe, Sarcheshmeh Grimonj and Ghaleh Now.